-Coach the Life Skill Spirit: How to Impart Vital Life Skills in Growing Children
+Coach The Life Skill Spirit: How To Impart Vital Life Skills In Growing Children

-Dr. Sujatha Varalwar, Health & Lifestyle Coach
+Dr. Sujatha Varalwar, Health & Lifestyle Coach, 0

 The role of education is to prepare our future generations to take their rightful place in society as future learners professionals and citizens.
 Yet, there is often a fundamental mismatch between the skills students are taught in classrooms and those they will need to function effectively in the wider world.
 Take for instance a recent study conducted by a leading research company named YouGov found that less than one out of every five surveyed employers considered graduates as ‘work ready’.
 To the contrary, most employers reported graduates as lacking key employ ability skills such as teamwork, communication and the ability to cope with pressure.
 In another survey, more than 60 percent of bosses claimed that graduates were unable to handle customers professionally, while 50 percent said that graduates were not equipped to independently take charge of their professional duties.
 This is worrying, because many of these skills are vital not just for our children to earn their place as competent professionals, but to take advantage of the many opportunities presented to them in the wider world.
 For far too long, students have been taught with an almost exclusively razor sharp focus on exams, without due consideration to the kind of transferable skills they will need once they exit the world of academia.